Tlaster/shadowsocks-asuswrt-merlin/README.md

+# NOTE:
+**I've found that there are some [data tracing](https://github.com/Acris/shadowsocks-asuswrt-merlin/search?q=iloli.li&unscoped_q=iloli.li) and [untrusted binary](https://github.com/Acris/shadowsocks-asuswrt-merlin/blob/master/bin/ss-redir) issue from [the original repo](https://github.com/Acris/shadowsocks-asuswrt-merlin).
+If you care about that (like me), you can use this fork instead, I've removed the data tracing and install `shadowsocks-libev-ss-redir` from opkg.**

 # Shadowsocks for Asuswrt-Merlin New Gen

 shadowsocks-asuswrt-merlin will install `shadowsocks-libev` and `v2ray-plugin` on your Asuswrt-Merlin New Gen(version 382.xx and higher) based router, tested on NETGEAR R7000 and ASUS RT-AC86U.
 The binary of shadowocks-libev is build on Linux environment with https://gist.github.com/Tlaster/60abe3f1a17567a7986000745fbe2742.